uclaacm/learning-lab-crash-course-su20/13-accessibility/README.md

 Want to put your new knowledge into practice?
 Start out by turning a critical eye on your [portfolio task](https://github.com/uclaacm/learning-lab-crash-course-su20/blob/master/task-1-portfolio/README.md) from earlier in this course, as well as any other websites you may have made.
 Use the tools below to help you make your website beautiful *and* accessible for all users!

-Or, check out the [anti-accessibility example website](https://electricdinosaurs.github.io/accessibility-demo/) attached to this repository that breaks all of the rules we mentioned.
+Or, check out the [anti-accessibility example website](https://electricdinosaurs.github.io/accessibility-demo/) I made that breaks all of the rules we mentioned.
 Try forking the project or playing around in the browser inspector mode to see how you can make it less awful.

 ## Accessibility Checkers